Doxycycline for Chlamydia

 - treat the side effects with other medications, like painkillers

 Drinking alcohol during treatment can stop doxycycline working properly.
 At the same time, mixing doxycycline with alcohol can increase the risk of side effects and liver problems.
 If you avoid drinking alcohol during treatment, you’ll give your body the best chance to recover from the infection as soon as possible.
-You can start drinking alcohol safely 48 hours after taking your last capsule.

 - respiratory tract infections